Limit Order Books: Challenges of Studying LOBs

-As described in Section \ref{theatoms}, $b(t)$ determines the boundary condition for sell limit order placement because any sell order placed at or below $b(t)$ will at least partially match immediately.
+In addition to traders' actions depending on $\mathcal{L}(t)$, the state of $\mathcal{L}(t)$ also clearly depends on traders' actions.
+These mutual dependences induce feedback between $\mathcal{L}(t)$ and trader behaviour.
+Also, as described in Section \ref{theatoms}, $b(t)$ determines the boundary condition for sell limit order placement because any sell order placed at or below $b(t)$ at least partially matches immediately.
 A similar role is played by $a(t)$ for buy orders.
-There is a strong coupling between $b(t)$ and $a(t)$. \textcite{Smith:2003} observed how this nonlinear coupling makes modelling the LOB such a difficult problem.
+Therefore, order flow creates a strong coupling between $b(t)$ and $a(t)$. \citet{Smith:2003} observed how such coupling makes LOB modelling a difficult problem.